lucasimlpy/lucasimlpy/README.md

 # About Me:
-I'm a Backend software developer.<br>Mostly working with Spring Boot Java
+I'm a Backend software developer with good knowledge about Frontend.<br>Mostly working with Spring Boot Java

 ## Socials: